 Natural disasters are a part of the world and we know with the end times that will have affliction to, but we need to hold on as Christians for the promise of eternal life.
 We need to hold onto our faith and Holy Spirit to survive the afflictions.
 Some people think we are in the end times now.

-There is something to called God’s perfect timing for a person and it is an individual thing for each person and we all have our own relationship with God, Moses was on probabtion for a full 40 years until he saw the light.
+There is something to called God’s perfect timing for a person and it is an individual thing for each person and we all have our own relationship with God, Moses was on probation for a full 40 years until he saw the light.
 Nelson Mandela the President of South Africa who was imprisoned for 27 years in Robbin Island he was a Christian and after came out strong still with a formidable spirit and character.
 Kemi rejected God and we all have our own walk in life.
 It is not a good idea to leave your faith over how you think God handled a case that we do not have full details of.
 This is about your eternal life to and the chance of it, but you may make this choice.
 Suffering and tests can help to shape us and give us discipline as well, whilst we have a loving just God.
-God can still show his hand after suffering has been endured and he can restor when things are broken down as the book of Jeremiah (Jeremiah 29:11-13).
+God can still show his hand after suffering has been endured and he can restore when things are broken down as the book of Jeremiah (Jeremiah 29:11-13).

 This was an exceptional bad thing to happen.
 The community failed however though and we all need to learn from this.
 We have the attributes of God and need to use them as human beings.
 Check if someone is missing, is somebody appearing strange in the home, try and follow that hunch.
 This can be God inspired to.
 We need to keep the suffering of others in our prayers to.
 I hope that Elizabeth and her family are doing better today.